 Media content editor, Bill Elsen, advises students on internship opportunities

-As students finish off the school year, summer internships help aid future student career choices and are an important part of the high school experience.
+As students finish the school year, summer internships help aid their student career choices and are an important part of the high school experience.

 Through networking with professionals, acquiring hands-on skills and gaining self-confidence, internships allow students to define their career goals.

 The Feather staff traveled to Anaheim, CA, for the JEA/NSPA National High School Journalism Convention, April 25-27.
-During the Saturday session, senior editor Addison Schultz, ‘21, and journalist Morgan Parker, ‘21, interviewed editor-in-residence for the conference Bill Elsen.
+During the Saturday session, senior editor Addison Schultz, ’21, and journalist Morgan Parker, ’21, interviewed Bill Elsen, editor-in-residence for the conference.

-Primarily an editor for 33 1/2 years at The Washington Post, Elsen also spent 7 1/2 years as a recruiter for The Post and now is a current Sigma Delta Chi board member.
+Primarily an editor for 33 1/2 years at The Washington Post, Elsen also spent 7 1/2 years as a recruiter for The Post.
 Elsen discusses internships and job possibilities with students at journalism conventions and workshops.

-Elsen entered the journalism world at age 15 as a sports writer for his high school’s newspaper, The Daily News.
+Elsen entered the journalism world at age 15 as a sports writer for the Washington Daily News, a Scripps Howard tabloid.
 After attending a high school summer workshop a year later, Elsen was asked to return and teach a session, jump-starting his career as a news editor and recruiter.
 Today, Elsen is a content editor for Twice Media Productions, LLC.

-High school internships set students apart when applying to colleges and allow them to work with professionals in the workplace.
-Below is a list of high school summer internships for the summer of 2019.
+High school internships set students apart when applying to colleges and allow them to learn from professionals in the workplace.
+Below is a partial list of high school summer internships for summer 2019.

 According to their website, Dow Jones News Fund aims to promote careers in journalism in the digital age.
 Their website highlights many internships available all over America.